-3.321 The national governing body for indoor bowls is the English Indoor Bowling Association (EIBA) which forms part of the Bowls Development Alliance (BDA).
+3.293 The national governing body for indoor bowls is the English Indoor Bowling Association (EIBA) which forms part of the Bowls Development Alliance (BDA).
 For the period 2013-2017 the BDA has secured funding from Sport England to: grow participation across the adult population aged 55+ years; to provide excellent sporting experiences for existing participants in order to retain membership levels, and; to grow participation of those who have disabilities.
 The funding is targeted each year at a specific area and for 2015 these include Northamptonshire and Lincolnshire, but not Rutland.

-3.322 The Market Segmentation analysis from Sport England suggests that bowls is only participated in by two of the larger market segments in Rutland, "Comfortable Retired Couples" (Ralph and Phyllis), and "Retirement Home Singles" (Elsie and Arnold).
+3.294 The Market Segmentation analysis from Sport England suggests that bowls is only participated in by two of the larger market segments in Rutland, "Comfortable Retired Couples" (Ralph and Phyllis), and "Retirement Home Singles" (Elsie and Arnold).
 This reflects the characteristics of the sport, which primarily attracts older people despite efforts to attract a higher number of younger players.

-- 3.323 Using the data available on Active Places it is possible to compare the general levels of indoor bowls provision for Rutland with its CIPFA benchmark authorities and other similar authorities.
+3.295 Using the data available on Active Places it is possible to compare the general levels of indoor bowls provision for Rutland with its CIPFA benchmark authorities and other similar authorities.
 This comparison is useful way of reviewing the amount of provision in Rutland, though it does not take account of the distribution, quality of the facilities, or accessibility of facilities over the authority's borders.
 However the broad comparison provides a general feel for the amount of provision in the authority in relation to similar authorities elsewhere.
-This comparison suggests that the amount of indoor bowls provision per 1000 in Rutland is approximately the median. - 3.324 The comparator information appears in the Nortoft Calculator, in Figure xx.
+This suggests that the current rate of provision across the comparator authorities varies very significantly, from no provision through to eight times the amount of provision compared to Rutland, but that Rutland is approximately the median, see Figure 43.